szhou42/NIC/README.md

-# Show-and-tell
+# Show and tell
-This repo is to implement the show and tell paper.
+This repo is to reimplement the show and tell paper.

 # To Do
+* Revise the RNN model.
 * Finish three functions in utils.py.
-	* tokenize_captions()
 	* beam_search()
 	* metrics()
-* Debug
+* Debug.
-* Tune hyperparameters
+* Tune hyperparameters.
+* Train two weeks!